The WHY of our Ministry

 The Full Case

-Alarmingly, only 10% of American churches routinely reach their neighbors for Christ, says Rick Richardson (You Found Me).
-Another 30% are healthy (no conflict), but stagnant.
-Then about 40% are vulnerable.
+The harsh reality is that most American churches are plateaued, rather than fruitful.
+Only 10% of American churches routinely reach their neighbors for Christ, says Rick Richardson (You Found Me).
+Another 50% are healthy (no conflict), but stagnant, and another 20% are vulnerable.
 And Thom Rainer says, about 20% are headed toward death unless they change (Anatomy of a Revived Church).

-Our ministry is devoted to helping churches improve.
-Dying churches can become healthy.
-Healthy churches can flourish.
+Our ministry is devoted to helping churches move toward fruitfulness.

 Why This Matters

-Getting on mission is the difference between flourishing and failing.
-But to be clear: this does not mean abandoning discipleship to pursue evangelism only.
+But this does not mean abandoning discipleship to pursue evangelism only.
 Rather, missionally effect churches deploy their members in the “disciple-making” mission.
 As Christians contribute to evangelism, this actually stretches their faith and stimulates discipleship growth.

 The wider human race faces enormous threats to its well-being, too.
 War, famine, nuclear proliferation, poverty, disease, water scarcity, governmental corruption, and many other factors hang over us.